YN Jay

-Jaylien Arthur-Henry Cantrell (born September 23, 1999), known professionally as YN Jay, is an American rapper.
-After releasing his debut mixtape MVP in 2019, his song "Coochie" went viral on social media in 2020.
+Jaylein Arthur-Henry Cantrell, known professionally as YN Jay, is an American rapper Actor Director After releasing his debut mixtape MVP in 2019, his song "Coochie" went viral on social media in 2020.
 His first two studio albums, Ninja Warrior and Coochie Chronicles, were released in 2021 through Alamo Records.

 Early life

 Jay was raised in Beecher, Michigan, and had one older brother, Gabe, who inspired Jay to start rapping at age 10.
 As a teenager, he recorded eight to 10 songs a day, and started rapping as a career after his brother died.

 Career

 In November 2019, he released his debut mixtape MVP.
 He released the single "Coochie" with Louie Ray in April 2020, which went viral on YouTube and other social media platforms.
 He released the single "Gotta Get Rich" in July 2020.
 His mixtapes Coochie Land and Watch This were released in 2020, in August and September, respectively.
 His single "Blind 'Em" with Lil Yachty was released in September 2020, and his single "Doonie Van" was released in October 2020.

 Jay released his debut studio album, Ninja Warrior, in January 2021 through Alamo Records.
-He released the single "Big Hoes" featuring Lil Pump in March 2021, and was featured on Lil Yachty's song "Flintana" from his mixtape Michigan Boy Boat in April 2021.
+He was featured on Lil Yachty's song "Flintana" from his mixtape Michigan Boy Boat in April 2021.
 His song "Triple S" went viral on TikTok, and a remix of the song featuring Coi Leray was released in June 2021.
 Jay was featured on Mace Supreme's song "Jumanji" that same month.
 His second studio album, Coochie Chronicles, was released in July 2021.
 He released the single "Lamar" in November 2021.